Tips for a Successful Real Estate Transaction

-n the event of an emergency, the proper numbering of homes, business and other buildings allows first responders to locate it quicker than an unnumbered one.
-Gloucester's city council has passed an ordinance that requires numbers to be affixed to or inscribed on buildings.
+In the event of an emergency, the proper numbering of homes, business and other buildings allows first responders to locate it quicker than an unnumbered one.
+Gloucester's City Council's ordinance requires numbers to be affixed to or inscribed on buildings.
 (Gloucester's Code Ordinances Sec.
 21-4.)

 FROM THE ORDINANCE: